About

 Since then, I have learned Node.js, React, and MongoDB, and have improved my knowledge of javascript, CSS, and Bootstrap.
 I am currently working on learning Angular, D3, and Ruby.

-I am married, have a daughter, and in my spare time, I am an avid player of Ultimate Frisbee (even getting a brief opportunity to play semi-professionally), golf, chess, trivia, and crossword puzzles.
+I am married, have a daughter and a son, and in my spare time, I am an avid player of Ultimate Frisbee (even getting a brief opportunity to play semi-professionally), golf, chess, trivia, and crossword puzzles.
 I competed on Jeopardy in 2017, and that remains one of the most exciting experiences of my life.
 I have had a New York Times Crossword streak of over 1000 days.

 View my resume, visit my LinkedIn page, or check out my projects below, and feel free to get in touch to hire me for your project or your team!